 Although Palais Lobkowitz lacks the spectacular decoration of many of its city-centre neighbours, it does have two rather important claims to fame.

-First, the building now houses the national Theatre Museum, which means a visit to that museum comes with the bonus of a look around the insides of the palais (the kind of residence that has a fountain inside the entrance).
+First, the building now houses the national Theatermuseum (museum of theatre), which means a visit to that museum comes with the bonus of a look around the insides of the palais (the kind of residence that has a fountain inside the entrance).

 The Beethoven connection